 Pick a topic during the time period covered within this semester and find 5 primary sources and 5 secondary sources.
-Once you have your sources, list them in bibliographic format using Chicago or Turabian.
+Once you have your sources, list them in bibliographic format using using Chicago or Turabian.

 Note: Your topic needs to be specific or narrowed down.
-For example, don't just chose "World War II" as your topic.
-Instead, narrow it down and use a topic such as "Naval Actions in the Pacific Theater."
+For example, don't just chose "The American Civil War" as your topic.
+Instead, narrow it down and use a topic such as "Women as Nurses during the American Civil War."